-The Research Team is comprised of collaborators and partners from the 12 islands, under the leadership of Principal Investigator Dr. James “Jim” Randall.
-The Research Team is supported by a student research team comprised of graduate students from the partner islands.
+The Sustainable Island Futures research team is comprised of collaborators and partners from the 12 islands, under the leadership of Principal Investigator Dr. James “Jim” Randall.
+The team is also supported by a student research team comprised of graduate students from the partner islands.

 Professor, Faculty of Arts